shettypratiksha2000/Pratiksha-Shetty/project4README.md

-Welcome to our Online Shopping Website repository!
+Welcome to Online Shopping Website repository!

 This repository contains the codebase for our online shopping platform.
 Our platform is designed to provide users with a seamless shopping experience, offering a wide range of products across various categories.